Welcome To The Best Highway Safety Practices Institute New Website!

 Best Practice is defined by those practices that have been verified by field research and are peer reviewed before adoption.

-In 1966, Congress passed The Highway Safety Act of 1966 which began a process to require that all traffic control devices on public roadways in the nation be based on sound engineering principles, practices and have a uniform basis in–fact determination, appearance, expectation and application on all roads open to public travel regardless of state lines, jurisdiction type or classification.
+In 1966, Congress passed The Highway Safety Act of 1966 which began a process to require that all traffic control, vehicle codes and laws regarding public roadways and right of ways in the nation be based on sound engineering principles, practices and have a uniform basis in–fact determination, appearance, expectation, application and the exercise of police powers thereof on all roads open to public travel regardless of state lines, jurisdiction type or classification.

 Congress’ goal was to return safety decisions to those that base their decisions only on findings–of–fact that have been proven to make us safer, with a uniform continuity of appearance, meaning and expectation.
-In 1988 Congress expanded the FHWA domain over construction of the nation’s highways to include all traffic control on them.
+In 1988 Congress expanded the FHWA domain over construction of the nation’s highways to include all traffic control, vehicle codes and laws on them.
 One Nation, One Standard, One Look, One Expectation Based on Fact!

 You can make that difference and even one informed person can achieve dramatic positive results.
 Our unsafe roads are a matter of choice, and in this case the Highway Safety Act of 1966 was the right choice.
-Let’s return to it for guidance.
+Let’s return to it for guidance and while we demand that our Constitutional rights matter.
 The law is behind us and therein lies the tools to accomplish this goal!
 We need your help!

 Get involved: Pick a topic or subject that you are concerned about, including tax deductible donations, and let "We the People" strive to make our roads safer.
 Knowledge is power, when applied, and we have the inalienable right to use it!